WSDOT-GIS/faa-dof-gp/README.md

 ## Use ##

 ### Getting the Python scripts onto your computer ###
 If you are reading these instructions on GitHub then the first thing you will need to do is copy the files to your computer.
-You can either download and extract [a zip archive](https://github.com/WSDOT-GIS/faa-dof-gp/zipball/master) (or if you know how to use `git` you can use `git clone`).
+You can download and extract [a zip archive](https://github.com/WSDOT-GIS/faa-dof-gp/zipball/master) (or if you know how to use `git` you can use `git clone`).

 ### Running the script ###
 Run `Scripts/faadof.py`.
 This will download the obstacle data for Washington state from the FAA website and copy it into a file geodatabase.
 You can provide an optional parameter to specify the path to the output file geodatabase.
 If this parameter is omitted the output path will default to `../FaaObstruction.gdb`.